How To Euthanize A Betta Fish (Humanely & Painlessly)

 You need to remove your fish to a smaller container and add a teaspoon of baking soda to the water.
 It usually takes 15-20 minutes until your fish becomes unresponsive.
 Once your fish has shown no signs of movement for 5 minutes (including gill movement), you can assume the fish has died.

 I don’t like recommending baking soda as it takes quite a while for your fish to die, so they most likely experience some level of distress.

 Baking soda isn’t well suited to euthanizing betta fish because they can breathe oxygen from the air through a labyrinth organ.
 As soon as oxygen levels drop within the water, your betta fish will move to the surface to fight for air, causing it to suffer for longer.

 I have read that freezing is a commonly used method of euthanasia among fish keepers, but whether it is humane or not is open to debate.

-The theory is that you put your fish in an ice water bath so that it becomes lethargic, suffering a form of hypothermia.
-Once your fish becomes extremely sluggish and confused, it would be placed in a freezer until it dies.
+The theory is that you put your fish in an ice water bath until it becomes lethargic, suffering a form of hypothermia.
+Once your fish becomes extremely sluggish and confused, it should be placed in a freezer until it dies.

 I would assume that putting a fish in ice water would cause some level of discomfort and possibly some pain, at least until it loses consciousness.

-Freezing betta fish will probably kill them because they are tropical fish that need warm water to survive, however, certain fish such as some goldfish species can adapt to cold temperatures, often going into hibernation.
-Using an ice bath would probably take too long to work on cold water tolerant fish.
+Freezing a betta fish will certainly kill it as they are tropical fish that need warm water to survive.
+However, certain fish, such as some goldfish species can adapt to cold temperatures, often going into hibernation.
+Using an ice bath would probably take too long to work on cold water fish.

 How Not To Euthanize A Fish

-I have described a few methods of euthanizing fish that may not be the most humane, however, there are definitely some methods that can be considered very cruel.
+I have described a few methods of euthanizing fish that I don’t feel are the most humane, but there are definitely some methods that can be considered very cruel.